calroc/Thun/Thun.md

 ## Stack, Expression, Dictionary

-Joy is built around three things: a __stack__ of data items, an __expression__ representing a program to evaluate, and a __dictionary__ of named functions.
+Thun is built around three things: a __stack__ of data items, an __expression__ representing a program to evaluate, and a __dictionary__ of named functions.

 ### Stack

-Joy is
+Thun is
 [stack-based](https://en.wikipedia.org/wiki/Stack-oriented_programming_language).
 There is a single main __stack__ that holds data items, which can be integers, bools, symbols (names), or sequences of data items enclosed in